Professional code of conduct

 You must act quickly to protect patients from risk where there is good reason to believe that a colleague may not be fit to practice.

-Patients/clients have freedom of choice of service provider, and you must not act in any way that compromises this.
+Patients/clients have freedom of choice of service provider, and you must not act in any way that compromises this. - Register with and maintain registration with the competent authority in your country, if applicable

 Regulation is defined as where the State has either delegated regulatory power to organisations, calling on them to lay down the rules necessary for the pursuit of the profession and to carry out supervision, or the State may itself directly lay down such rules.